cdli-gh/glow_vocabularies/geography_location.md

 pleiades | Identifier of the corresponding entity record in [Pleiades](pleiades.stoa.org) wikidata | Identifier of the corresponding entity record in [WikiData](http://wikidata.org)

-Linking the **location** record to a corresponding **wikidata** identifier will also establish a link to all associated identifiers included by WikiData.
-As such, a WikiData identifier will usually link to corresponding identifiers from GeoNames, OpenStreetMap,

 ## Optional fields
 Apart from the recommended basic fields described above, a wide range of external identifiers can also be optionally included.